 Identifying sources and securing the funding to implement the preferred physical projects.

 Phase III – Project Implementation - During Phase III, construction of preferred physical projects will be completed, unless already completed during Phase II.
-For large-scale capital projects, such as construction of a regulated brine line, construction may occur over multiple phases and additional time may be required to complete full build-out of the project.
+For large-scale capital projects, such as construction of a regulated brine line, construction may occur over multiple phases and additional time may be required to complete full build-out of the projects.

 Salt Control Program Implementation